devgateway/iatiimport/README.md

  On the terminal, change directory to import-core.
 Run 'mvn clean install'.
 A jar file will be created in import-core/import-ui/target.

 # Installation
   We have provided a script for running the jar file in linux.
 Please check import-core/import-ui/scripts/import-tool.sh.
-Modify the file to suit your environment
+Modify the file to suit your environment.